|

-the late 1800's having a stuffed bird on your hat was fashionable for
+In the late 1800's having a stuffed

-ladies of high society.
-Birds such as Arctic terns, egrets, and owls
+as Arctic terns, egrets, and owls decorated hats.

-Harriet Hemenway was offended by this practice and worked with her cousin
+Harriet Hemenway was offended by this practice and worked with her

-on protecting birds and wildlife.
+an impact on protecting birds and wildlife.

-Harriet enlisted the help of her husband Augustus to work in the legislature
+Harriet enlisted the help of her husband Augustus to work in the

+decoration.
 Some of these laws are still in effect today.

 Audubon, at 100, is still helping birds